 Spotting potential roof damage before it happens isn’t impossible!
-Repairing a roof leak can be difficult because often the actual leak source isn’t exactly where the water stains appear on your ceiling.
-Water can enter the roof at one point and run down to another before it soaks into the ceiling.
-Some roof damage is easy to spot, i.e. missing shingles or stains on your ceilings or walls but, by then, your home has likely already experienced significant water damage.
+Repairing a roof leak can be difficult because the actual leak source isn’t always precisely where the water stains appear on your ceiling.
+Water can enter the roof at one point and run down to another before it reaches a ceiling.
+Some roof damage is easy to spot, i.e., missing shingles or stains on your ceilings or walls, but, by then, your home has likely already experienced significant water damage.
 Having a professional roof inspection and being aware of pre-leak signs in your roof can save you a lot of time, money, and hassle!

 Tip #1: Perform an Exterior Inspection

 A visual inspection of your roof can help you spot damaged or missing shingles, improper flashing, and even gutter concerns – all of which are significant contributors to potential roof leaks.
-You don’t need to be a professional to identify some of these signs but there is a variety of roof elements and material.
-The roofing experts at Signature Exteriors have put together a small guide so you’re confident in what to look for during this stage, for all roof types and features!
+You don’t need to be a professional to identify these signs but experience and training are essential to correctly assessing leak sources.
+The roofing experts at Signature Exteriors have put together a small guide, so you’re confident in what to look for during this stage for all roof types and features!

 Exterior Inspection Guide:

 - Asphalt shingles – Are there any damaged or missing shingles?
 Do you see any cracks or broken shingles?
-Are the edges of the shingles curling or have they lost their granulation?
+Are the edges of the shingles curling, or have they lost their coating of granules?

 - Chimneys – Is your chimney leaning or loose?
 Are there any missing bricks or flashing?
-Are there any cracks along the structure?
+Are there any cracks visible in the mortar joints?

-- Flashing – Are there any tears around the roof penetrations?
+- Flashing – Are there any tears or gaps around the roof penetrations?
 Is the wall flashing still sealed?

-- Flat Roof – Are you seeing obvious patches or discoloration that indicate pooling water?
+- Flat Roof – Are you seeing noticeable patches or discoloration that indicate pooling water?
 Is the flat roof membrane cracked, bubbling, or buckling?